IR0NSIGHT/WpScriptTemplate/README.md

 I have provided type declarations in the global.d.ts for the objects that worldpainter provides.
 The dimension and world2 interfaces are partly AI generated, so dont rely on them being 100% correct.

+You can (if you really feel like self harm) write your project directly in JS. for that, get rid of the tsc compile step in the package.json, and write your code in "compiled" webpack will then bundle your code into a single file.

+But in this world of today,noone should be writing JS directly anymore.
+We are not caveman after all.

 # Deploying
 You need to correctly set these values in the package.json file for the build scripts to work:
 ```js